Maven: lifecycles, phases, bindings and plugins

 For example, run mvn jar:jar

-and maven will only execute that part.
+and maven will only execute that binding.

 This can be useful if you have a plugin that lets you refactor your code according